WebSDR

 The Software Defined Radio is popular in the field of radio astronomy where it can be utilised as a radio telescope together with suitable antennas, low-noise amplifiers and filters to detect phenomena such as hydrogen line emissions in the Milky Way and meteor scatter.

 The Ambientscape WebSDR may be used to capture experimental live radio sound effects during frequency shifting, modulation or filtering.
-Scanning VHF or HF to listen to Ham radio operators and receiving audio voice signals from the ISS (International Space Station).
+Scanning VHF, UHF or HF to listen to Ham radio operators and to receive voice transmissions or SSTV data from the ISS (International Space Station).
+Downlink data from the Senegal GaindeSat nanosatellite can also be heard for Earth Observation (EO).
+Sound does not travel in space and so encoded radio waves are used for communicating between the transmitter and receiver.

 SDR Devices: RTL-SDR, SDRplay, HackRF